smok-serwis/minijson/README.md

 MiniJSON is a codec for a compact binary representation of a superset of JSON (binary values) are supported.

+Note that source builds are submitted to [PyPI](https://pypi.python.org/pypi/minijson), however in order to leverage binary wheels you should use `--index-url https://git.dms-serwis.com.pl/api/v4/groups/330/-/packages/pypi/simple`.

 Note
 ----